31 May Five Signs You Might Be Growing Apart From Your Childhood Friends

 Thinking About Hanging Out Makes You Feel Anxious, Think Twice or Make Excuses

 Similarly, when we do take time to consider what it is that is frustrating or causing anxiety around a relationship, we tend to choose to avoid the childhood friend and see if the feelings go away.
 This is choosing to remain in the null zone.
 This is a state of flux that you are choosing instead of confronting the issue head-on.

 This strategy may last for a certain amount of time but eventually, you will run out of excuses.
-By then there may be some resentment on both side and lead to some heated arguments.
-Inaction is a form of action and has consequences.
-As I mentioned, it is best to either make the decision to move on from the friendship or fight for the friendship to evolve to something you both want it to be.
+By then there may be some resentment on both sides and leading to some heated arguments.
+Inaction is a form of action that has consequences.
+As I mentioned, it is best to either make the decision to move on from the friendship or fight for the friendship to evolve into something you both want it to be.

 Feeling Awkward In Their Company

 What may be happening for you is that someone has been rubbing up against your boundaries and some of the limitations that you have for your relationships.
 Again, as I mentioned previously, the best thing to do is to confront the elephant in the room and speak about what is going on for you.
 If you are not aware of what it is, take some time away from your childhood friends and get clear on what it is that is going on for you.
 Confront the friend with the aim to resolve what issues are present in the relationship.

 Both of you have missed out on the key details of your current lives.
 You are not sure what is going on for them right now and they don’t know what you have been up to either.
 The curiosity is gone and neither of you is particularly interested in picking up the phone and checking in on how their life is going.